Travel Iceland: In Conversation with Leah Missik

 This month we’re interviewing women from all over the world and asking them about their experiences traveling to Iceland.
 We had the privilege of speaking with Leah Missik about her experience traveling through the country.
 Here’s a glimpse into our conversation.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to Iceland?

-I traveled to Iceland in the summer of 2010 between finishing college and beginning my master’s degree.
+I traveled to Iceland between finishing college and beginning my master’s degree.
 I had been entranced with Iceland for a while – the feeling very much encouraged by the Icelandic music I listened to – and I decided to take advantage of Icelandair’s stopover offer while flying to Helsinki to attend Flow Festival.
 I had been looking at photos of Iceland for long enough that I couldn’t miss the opportunity to see these sights for myself.

 Now, when I’m not traveling, I’m working in the sustainable development field.
 I also read a lot (often about travel, of course), listen to music and attend concerts (including those of my favorite Icelandic musicians).

 How long did you go for?
 How did you spend your time?

 I was in Iceland for about a week.
 I spent a couple days in Reykjavík where I wandered around town, got to know my Couchsurfing hosts, and was introduced to the nightlife.
 I also spent a day going around the Golden Circle, which includes seeing Geysir (a geyser), Gullfoss Waterfall, and Þingvellir National Park (site of the first Parliament and home to the continental drift between the North American and Eurasian tectonic plates).

 With a Couchsurfing host, I spent a couple of days visiting the Westman Islands, camping and hiking.
 I also spent a day in Akureyri wandering around and meeting people, and then a day in Húsavík, where I took a whale watching tour.